 Soaring Heart supports small farms and ranches and has vetted each of our suppliers.
 All of our organic cotton and wool is grown by people who are passionate about the industry, their craft, and providing a quality product.

 Soaring Heart has an ethic of transparency.
 We tell our customers exactly what is in our products and exactly what is not.
 Soaring Heart was one of only two companies recognized in The Mattress Matters, a report by Clean and Healthy New York, for full disclosure.

-Soaring Heart takes the time to insure your mattress is made right.
-We promise your mattresses will be built to the highest standards in comfort and craftsmanship; yours.
+Soaring Heart takes the time to ensure your mattress is made right.
+We promise your mattresses will be built to the highest standards of comfort and craftsmanship; yours.
 Each stitch of our organic mattresses, organic futons, organic shikibutons, and organic bedding is handcrafted.

 Experience the Soaring Heart difference for yourself.